PORCELAIN PLATES.NET A Website for Porcelain License Plate Collectors & Enthusiasts

 Like so many South Carolina pre-states, it is unclear if the Florence porcelains are

 city or county issues.
-There are two known varieties, both of them marked with
+There are three known varieties, each of them marked with

-emblazoned with the company logo of G.C.
-Chandler, which must have been a
+completely unique, emblazoned with the company logo of G.C.
+Chandler, another

-large employer in Florence at the time.
-It is unclear why these company logos
+dealership in Florence at the time.
+It is unclear exactly who got these plates and

 GAFFNEY